2i2c-org/infrastructure/docs/topic/billing/tools.md

    for costs to be accrued to them.

-Despite these limitations, cost tagging is extremely important to get a good understanding of what costs how much money.
-With a well tagged system, we can make reasoned trade-offs about cost rather than fiddling in the dark.
+Despite these limitations, cost tagging is extremely important to get a good understanding of what and how much costs money.
+With a well-tagged system, we can make reasoned trade-offs about cost rather than fiddling in the dark.

 Resource links: [GCP Labels](https://cloud.google.com/compute/docs/labeling-resources), [AWS Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html), [Azure Tags](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/enable-tag-inheritance)